- Assumption of Risk

 - Items deemed little to no value such as personal hygiene, water bottles, and undergarments including swimwear will not be kept.

-- Organized/group activities should be authorized in advance by Campus Recreation Event Staff through the space reservation process or will be subject to the discretion of on-duty staff.
+- Organized/group activities should be authorized in advance by Campus Recreation Event Staff through the space reservation process or will be subject to the discretion of the on-duty staff.

 - Group activities interfering with others within Campus Recreation facilities without prior reservations may be asked to leave at the discretion of Campus Recreation.